catalyzeio/stratum-docs/guides/python-postgres.md

 $ catalyze console db01
 ```

 There are more console features on their way.
-If a command is not supported send a note to support@catalyze.io and we can whitelist it.
+If a command is not supported, open a ticket [here](https://product.catalyze.io/stratum) via the "Contact Support" button for your environment.

 ### Making updates to your application